anhnv33/microservice/Kafka/Apache Kafka.md

 The consumer can control the offset in metadata retained.
 The position (offset) can change by consumer.
 For example a consumer can reset to an older offset to reprocess data from the past or skip ahead to the most recent record and start consuming from "now".

+The partitions in the log serve several purposes.
+- **First, they allow the log to scale beyond a size that will fit on a single server.** Each individual partition must fit on the servers that host it, but a topic may have many partitions so it can handle an arbitrary amount of data
+- Second they act as the unit of parallelism—more on that in a bit.